On regular graphs equienergetic with their complements: Orthogonal arrays and Latin square graphs

 \item the pentagon $C_5$ (conference, primitive case), or \sk

 \item $PL_n(m)$ for any $n,m \ge 1$ (non-conference, primitive case). \end{enumerate} \end{thm}

-\begin{proof} Suppose first that $\G$ satisfies $C(3)$.
+\begin{proof} Suppose first that $\G$ satisfies $\mathcal{C}(3)$.
 Then, by the comments previous to the statement, $\G$ is the pentagon $C_5$, a pseudo Latin square graph $PL_n(m)$, a negative Latin square graph $NL_n(m)$ or a Smith graph.
 The graph $C_5$ is self-complementary so trivially complementary equienergetic.
 Also, $PL_n(m)=OA(n,m)$.
-The negative Latin square graphs are srg taking negative parameters in $LS_n(m)$.
+The negative Latin square graphs are strongly regular graphs taking negative parameters in $LS_n(m)$.
 Hence, we have

-Thus, negative Latin square graphs do not have the OA parameters, and hence cannot be complementary equienergetic.
+Thus, negative Latin square graphs do not have $OA$ parameters, and hence cannot be complementary equienergetic.